tberte/starter-academic123/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Nelson Bighetti is a Ph.D student at the University of Bergen and employed at the hospital of southern Norway.
+Thomas Bjerregaard Bertelsen is a Ph.D student at the University of Bergen and employed at the hospital of southern Norway.
 His research interests include bayesian statistics, clinical child and adolescent psychology, and psychometric theory.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.